To enjoy everything Wales has to offer, you need to get out on the open road.

 Intended to serve as a rough framework rather than a strict itinerary, these highlight-heavy routes are designed not to be rushed, with every stage a potential jumping-off point for further and deeper exploration – to go off plan, or igam ogam as we say in Wales.

 The Cambrian Way

 The Cambrian Way is a complete north-south journey from Llandudno to Cardiff along the spine of Wales.
-At 185 miles (300km), it’s the longest of the three Wales Way routes, and meanders through two National Parks – Snowdonia and the Brecon Beacons – with the Cambrian Mountains in-between; it’s fair to say exceptional views are a given.
+At 185 miles (300km), it’s the longest of the three Wales Way routes, and meanders through two National Parks – Eryri (Snowdonia) and Bannau Brycheiniog (Brecon Beacons) – with the Cambrian Mountains in-between; it’s fair to say exceptional views are a given.

-Not to be confused with the – equally breath-taking – three-week Cambrian Way walking path (which runs from Cardiff to Conwy), this route is perfect for those who love being active, with Snowdonia serving as Wales’s adventure hub, home to zip lines, surf lagoons and a giant underground trampoline.
-There are further opportunities to get the pulse racing along the whole route: mountain-biking in the Brecon Beacons, kitesurfing at Llandudno and kayaking at Cardiff International White Water facility.
+Not to be confused with the – equally breath-taking – three-week Cambrian Way walking path (which runs from Cardiff to Conwy), this route is perfect for those who love being active, with Eryri (Snowdonia) serving as Wales’s adventure hub, home to zip lines, surf lagoons and a giant underground trampoline.
+There are further opportunities to get the pulse racing along the whole route: mountain-biking in the Bannau (Brecon Beacons), kitesurfing at Llandudno and kayaking at Cardiff International White Water facility.
 For those really up for a challenge, why not try completing the Cambrian Way walking trail too?